Ray-Winkelman/Content_Management_Website/README.md

 ﻿
 <h1>Summary</h1>

-This repository holds a Content Management Website developed by Greg Hatt, Dave Crawford and I.
+This repository holds a Content Management Website developed by <a href="https://www.linkedin.com/profile/view?id=364697985">Greg Hatt</a>, Dave Crawford and I.

 Users, Pages, Content Areas, Articles, and CSS styles are added to the database by authorized users; and displayed on the front-end site.

-Administrators can manage the back-end site users.
+Administrators can manage Users.
 Editors can manage Pages, Content Areas, Articles, and CSS styles.
 Authors can edit and create Articles using the front-end site.

 Key files: <br>
 ./Presentation/index.php<br>